eshaz/icecast-metadata-js/src/icecast-metadata-player/README.md

 * Try setting the `icyCharacterEncoding` option to match the character encoding of the metadata.
 * A common ICY metadtata encoding other than `utf-8` is `iso-8859-2`

+> I have an authenticated stream, and when I supply credentials in the `authentication` option, I get a CORS error.

+* Ensure your Icecast server or your proxy has `Authorization` listed in the `Access-Control-Allow-Headers` header when it responses to the CORS `OPTIONS` request.
+* Example: `Access-Control-Allow-Headers: Origin, Icy-MetaData, Range, Authorization`

 ### Warning messages